William Ludlow: Civil War

 Ludlow served under Maj.
-Gen. Joseph Hooker in the Atlanta Campaign, and was appointed a brevet captain for gallantry at the Battle of Peachtree Creek.
+Gen. Joseph Hooker in the Atlanta campaign, and was appointed a brevet captain for gallantry at the Battle of Peachtree Creek.
 He was on the staff of Maj.
-Gen. William T. Sherman in both the March to the Sea and the Carolinas Campaign.
+Gen. William T. Sherman in both the March to the Sea and the Carolinas campaign.
 In March 1865, he was appointed a brevet lieutenant colonel.

 Postbellum service

 After the Civil War, Ludlow devoted his life to a military career, serving in engineering and scientific capacities in the Dakota Territory, Washington, D.C., and in river and harbor management in Philadelphia, the Great Lakes, Nicaragua and New York City.
 As Chief Engineer of Dakota Territory, he oversaw mapping and data collection of the 7th Cavalry's 1874 expedition into the Black Hills of what is now South Dakota.
 In 1884, he was elected as a member to the American Philosophical Society.
 In Washington, DC he was the military commissioner for the District of Columbia from 1886 to 1888.
 In May 1898, he was appointed a brigadier general of volunteers and Chief Engineer of the armies in the field.
 He commanded the 1st Brigade in Henry W. Lawton's division during the battle of El Caney and the siege of Santiago.
 Later he was the military governor of Santiago and commanded the Department of Havana.
-In September 1898 he was appointed a major general of volunteers.
-In April, 1901, Ludlow was sent to the Philippines.
-He briefly commanded the Department of the Visayas before being returned to the U.S. at the end of June, 1901, due to the discovery of advancing pulmonary tuberculosis he had contracted in Cuba.
+In September 1898, he was appointed a major general of volunteers.
+In April 1899, Ludlow was reduced in rank to brigadier general of volunteers.
+In January 1900, he was promoted to brigadier general in the regular army.
+In April 1901, Ludlow was sent to the Philippines.
+He briefly commanded the Department of the Visayas before being returned to the U.S. at the end of June 1901, due to the discovery of advancing pulmonary tuberculosis he had contracted in Cuba.

 Ludlow died in Convent, Morris County, New Jersey, on August 30, 1901, and is buried in Arlington National Cemetery.

 In 1904, Washington DC named William Ludlow Elementary School for him.
 It has since been combined with Zachary Taylor Elementary to form Ludlow-Taylor Elementary School.